SoftwareAG/c8y-docs/content/apama/troubleshooting-bundle/diagnostics-download.md

 - Apama-internal diagnostics information (similar to the `engine_watch` and `engine_inspect` command-line tools available in Apama).

-- A copy of all EPL apps, smart rules and analytics models.
+- A copy of all EPL apps, smart rules and analytic models.

 - A copy of any alarms that the Apama-ctrl microservice has raised.